 It’s the week your big bonus from work hits your bank account.
 Or you receive a sizeable cash gift or inheritance from a relative.
 Perhaps you have proceeds from the sale of your home or cash from a rollover retirement account.
-Or you’ve saved money for a few years because of rumors about the stock market.

 Whatever the reason, you now have a large sum of cash.
 And you want it to start making more money.
 To capitalize on the power of compound interest, you’re ready to invest it.